bheisler/blog-hugo-source/content/post/recipe-manager-part-3-parsing-and-more-druid.md

 I've implemented that and it works exactly as expected.

-This raises a tension that I had mentioned in the previous post as well - how intrusive should widgets be into the user's data model?
+This raises a tension that I had mentioned in the previous post as well - how intrusive should widgets be into the application's data model?
 In my case, I want to be able to save the user's text input as well as (or instead of) the structured form, so this is logically part of my data model anyway.
 Not every application will want that; should they be required to keep a string in their data model anyway to bind the textbox to, or should the textbox try to hide that as an implementation detail?

 ### Parsing User Input